-Monofuel, the game developer got intersted in my game and asked my permission to rewrite the code in Nim language and made the game much faster.
+Monofuel, the game developer got interested in my game and asked my permission to rewrite the code in Nim language and made the game much faster.
 Here is the link

-The main mission of this project is to create a retro game console with raspberry pi.
+The main mission of this project is to create a retro game console with Raspberry Pi.
 This console will play my own 2D game made in retro style with the pygame library for exactly two players.
-The goal of the game is to get more points then the other player by eating more pills.
+The goal of the game is to get more points than the other player by eating more pills.

 Bubbleats has very simple and easy game.
 The player should eat more pills to gain more points but some pills can slow down or freeze the character like ice and blue ones.
 The pink pills make the character move faster and the yellow pills have no effect.

 The player needs to eat more pink pills at start, and try to have the other player eat blue pills.
 If the player is close to winning then eating blue pills becomes a good idea.
 Player needs to push the other player, and stay close to them in order to have more map control.
 Player needs to momentary give up map control in order to grab better pills.

 I chose python + pygame to built Bubbleats game, because it was already installed and seemed like the way to go to make games for Raspberry Pi.